 Instead, Shillington’s course ensures that you leave with a stellar portfolio of your top graphic design work and all the technical knowledge, skills and theory you need to go out and land yourself an amazing job in the design industry.

-On top of that, Shillington’s graphic design course lasts just three months full-time or nine months part-time and has multiple campus options across the world in New York, London, Manchester, Sydney, Melbourne and Brisbane and a dedicated online course.
+On top of that, Shillington’s graphic design course lasts just three months full-time or nine months part-time and has multiple campus options across the world in New York, London, Sydney, Melbourne and a dedicated online course.
 Also, it wouldn’t leave you saddled with the dreaded student debt.
 With different course fees for different cities (because, you know, things cost different prices in different places) and opportunities for studying abroad with no extra fees, Shillington really makes the design world your oyster.

 We’ve also outlined an amazing alternative to a graphic design degree—Shillington’s graphic design course.
 This is well worth looking into if you are seriously considering becoming a graphic designer—as this is exactly what Shillington graduates do.